-- Column 1 gives the number of the enterprise if it ever had one. - Column 2 gives names of the enterprise during the period under investigation.
+- Column 1 gives the number of the enterprise if it had one. - Column 2 gives names of the enterprise during the period under investigation.
 Other names that it had at other times are also given in column 7.
-Please note we use the wording of the name used by the particular establishment and there may be differences in the spelling and also punctuation of some words used e.g. some use elektromekhanicheskii and others elektro-mekhanicheskii. - Column 3 gives the name of the town or city and region of Russia or republic of USSR at the time covered with the district shown in brackets and later or former names if subsequently changed.
-Soviet controlled activities in other countries, such as Cuba and the German Democratic Republic are also included.

-- Column 4 gives known subordinate or superior (if not clear from column 7) enterprises, such as design bureau, filial enterprise, otdelenie (branch), main plant etc - Column 5 gives the main branch of defence production to which the enterprise was identified and coded as follows:
+Please note we use the wording of the name used by the particular establishment and there will be differences in the spelling of some words used e.g. some use elektromekhanicheskii and others elektomekhanicheskii. - Column 3 gives the name of the town or city and region of Russia or republic of USSR at the time covered with the district shown in brackets and a later or former names if it has subsequently been changed - Column 4 gives known subordinate or superior (if it is not clear from column 7) enterprises, such as design bureau, filial enterprise, otdelenie (branch), main plant etc - Column 5 gives the main branch of defence production to which the enterprise was identified and coded as follows: